Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 --- middle
 # Introduction

-This is a minimal working test draft.
+This is a minimal test draft for build verification.

+# Conventions and Definitions

+{::boilerplate bcp14-tagged}

 # Security Considerations